univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

 A hash sum is calculated for each logged data record and also logged in the :file:`daemon.info` section of the Syslog service.

-As of @@u:@@erratum release="4.4-4">536</u:erratum> the respective transaction ID of the entry is added to the file :file:`/var/log/univention/directory-logger.log` before each line as a prefix:
+As of :uv:erratum:`4.4x536` the respective transaction ID of the entry is added to the file :file:`/var/log/univention/directory-logger.log` before each line as a prefix:

 .. code-block:: none